jwpetley/CoSpecPy/README.md

 ## Quick Start

-The only feature currently implemented (Day 1) is the `DownloadHandler`.
+The only feature currently implemented (Day 1) is the `DownloadHandler` and the basics of the main `Composite` class.
 Make sure that either `wget` or `aria2` is installed on your machine.

 For a quick example you can use